igorf7/OWController/README.md

 The TXD line of USART1 or the TXD line of USART2 is used as a 1-Wire bus.\
 The upper level of OWController is implemented as a PC program.\
 The USB interface (USB Custom HID Device Class) is used for data exchange.
-## P.S.
-A 4.7k pull-up resistor is required between PA9 and VCC if USART1 is used as a 1-Wire bus.\
-A 4.7k pull-up resistor is required between PA2 and VCC if USART2 is used as a 1-Wire bus.
 ## Contents
 MCU — contains the project and source files for the STM32F103CB microcontroller.
 Keil v5 IDE was used.\
 MCU/keil/Binary — contains the firmware file.\